Presidential Fitness Test: Rise in body image issues

-Reports from recent years have shown that children as young as 7 years old identify "fat students" at their schools as being lazier than other students, having fewer friends, and having worse relationships with their parents.
+Reports have shown that children as young as seven years old identify "fat students" at their schools as being lazier than other students, having fewer friends, and having worse relationships with their parents.
 Several studies have shown that the dissatisfaction that young girls have with their bodies only increases as they grow older, and these concerns begin as young as 8 years old.
 One study reports that "the number of girls who wanted to be thinner increased from 40% in grade 3 to 79% in grade 6."
 This same study reports that both young girls and young boys who are overweight express the desire to be thinner at much higher rates than their thin classmates.
-This increase in body insecurity has been reported in multiple studies and researchers are worried that this trend will raise the risk of children developing eating disorders and depression.
+This increase in body insecurity has been reported in multiple studies, and researchers are worried that this trend will raise the risk of children developing eating disorders and depression.

 Effects on definitions of childhood

-The Presidential Fitness Test began with the narrative that American had gone soft and needed to "toughen up" in order to prepare for a potential war.
-Since then, this narrative has taken on new forms under different presidents.
-After 9/11, childhood obesity entered the public forum as a question of the "terror within" America, and the seeds of destruction of the society.
-Many researchers believe that the driving force underneath the physical education programs of the United States have consisted of the drive to create the "perfect soldier."
-Studies have been done on how this narrative has created a childhood that is focused only on creating the perfect soldier for times of threat.
-There is a consensus among researchers from these studies that this level of fear in citizens has created a culture of health tracking that relies on "greater surveillance and restriction of individual bodies."
-Teachers have argued that this approach to physical education has created unhealthy relationships with exercise and activity.
-Physical educators that were involved in the Texas Fitness claimed that the program failed because it did not take a holistic approach to children's health.
-It focused too much on attaining skills instead of exercising for the sake of exercise and these teachers emphasized that "research shows that people can get a good workout even when walking, and the more important thing is to create a healthy relationship with exercise that can last for decades."
+The Presidential Fitness Test began with the narrative that America had gone soft and needed to "toughen up" to prepare for a potential war.
+Since then, this narrative took on new forms under different presidents.
+After the September 11 attacks, childhood obesity entered the public forum as a question of the "terror within" America, and the seeds of destruction of society.
+Many researchers believe that the driving force underneath the physical education programs of the United States have consisted of the drive to create the "perfect soldier".
+Studies were done on how this narrative created a childhood that is focused only on creating the perfect soldier for times of threat.
+There is a consensus among researchers from these studies that this level of fear in citizens created a culture of health tracking that relies on "greater surveillance and restriction of individual bodies."
+Teachers have argued that this approach to physical education created unhealthy relationships with exercise and activity.
+Physical educators involved in the Texas Fitness program claimed it failed because it did not take a holistic approach to children's health.
+It focused too much on attaining skills instead of exercising for the sake of exercise, and these teachers emphasized that "research shows that people can get a good workout even when walking, and the more important thing is to create a healthy relationship with exercise that can last for decades."